KishoreKaushal/my-first-game-in-godot/README.md

 Next step is to change the font.
 Please follow the below link foor an excellent tutorial on font creation for Godot game.

 https://youtu.be/mjWwWIEyib8?t=839

+## Chapter 18: Coding the buttons

+Rename the `PlayButton` to `ChangeSceneButton` at the following location: `res://src/UserInterface/PlayButton.tscn`

+Implement the `ChangeSceneButton`'s `button_up()` signal to change the scene.
+You can export a variable for storing the next scene path like this:

+`export(String, FILE) var next_scene_path := ""`

+This will allow us to set the next scene through the inspector panel.
+Also, add a warning to prompt if next scene path is empty.

+Then add the script for the `QuitButton`'s signal `button_up()`.